 - Economies of scale and economies of scope can be achieved in terms of marketing, research and development, and production

 - Creating jobs for the economy where the greenfield investment is taking place

 Disadvantages of a Greenfield Investment

-- An extremely high-risk investment – a greenfield investment is the riskiest form of foreign direct investments
+- An extremely high-risk investment – a greenfield investment is the riskiest form of foreign direct investment

 - Potentially high market entry cost (barriers to entry)

-- Government regulations that may prevent foreign direct investments
+- Government regulations that may hamper foreign direct investments

 - High fixed costs involved in establishing a greenfield location